 | — | AB23 (Balmedie, Bridge of Don) | Not enough data |

-Purchasing a property in Aberdeen requires between 2.1 and 8.3 times the median annual salary.
-This is based on the Nomis Labour Market Profile for Aberdeen showing the median gross annual income for Aberdeen residents is £40,648.
+Buying a property in Aberdeen takes between 2.1 and 8.0 times the local median annual salary.
+This is based on the Nomis Labour Market Profile for Aberdeen, which puts the median gross annual income for Aberdeen residents at £40,648.

 | Rank | Area | Price-to-Earnings Ratio |